mathwhiz1212/proxmox-notes/Hardware.md

 - Kingston SSDNow V300 120GB OS drives for all 3 machines.

 - Circa 2012-2014 Western Digital 1TB hard drives - 2 in each machine in a ZFS mirror to guard against drive failure, more likely on these old drives.
+I would do the same on new drives because drive failures are the most common problem.

 ## Old Computers: